felipeflorianof/recifacil/README.md

 # Recifacil

-A web System That has the intention to help the donattion and the collection of recycling materials in my city, Recife.
+A web System That has the intention to help the donation and the collection of recycling materials in my city, Recife.

 But how it works?<br>
-Basically the user will log in and he will be able do make a request, this request will be analized and send to the recycling center that will provide ways to collect that item and then Close the request.
+Basically the user will log in and he will be able to make a request, this request will be analyzed and sent to the recycling center that will provide ways to collect that item and then Close the request.

 What I did was create 2 Systems that 'talk' to each other.
 One for the donator and another one for the recycling center.